sidart/bizdom/_posts/2021-07-12-the-narrative-of-zomatos-ipo.md

 #### A $110 billion opportunity
 India’s food services market  is expected to grow at a CAGR of 7.2% to Rs6.04 tn in FY2025E from Rs4.25 tn in FY2020.
 Within the food services market, the organized market will grow at 10.5% CAGR to Rs2.8 tn and the organized chain market to grow at a CAGR of 13.3% to Rs716 bn.
 Within the organized chain segment, we expect QSR chains to grow faster, and hence the TAM of $110 billion is not for Zomato.
 As per Jefferies also, the online delivery estimated at c.US$4bn, penetration out of the relevant foodservices market will be at around 16-17%.
+Another issue is that the restaurant market in the top cities (at rented space) has seen a large churn.
+Since, most don't sustain operations due to high rent and low business.
 #### Zomato vs Swiggy
-Zomato wanting to be 'everything food' vs Swiggy wanting to be 'anything delivery'.
-Convenience buying/delivery, which aims to leverage its logistics network to solve use cases like daily grocery needs and delivery services.
-Swiggy has developed two private label, internet-only, food brands: The Bowl Company and Homely
+Zomato wanting to be 'everything food' vs Swiggy wanting to be 'anything delivery' (like daily grocery needs), along with trying to sell their own food.
+Swiggy has developed two private label, internet-only, food brands: The Bowl Company and Homely.
 #### Why is it NOT another Amazon story?
 Remember Amazon had their own Cash-cow- AWS, can Zomato do the same with their Ad network, or Suite of business support services’?
 Zomato Pro has given them Rs.
 56.2 crore, Rs.
 87.9 crore and Rs.
 57.5 crore, as revenue in last three years, respectively.